Which Option Suits You:

 What Usually Makes Most Sense?

-That usually comes down to two things:
+That comes down to two things:

-whether the layout still works, and
+1. Whether the layout still works, and

-whether the existing cabinetry is in good enough condition to build from
+2. Whether the existing cabinetry is in good enough condition to build from

-If both of those are true, a kitchen refresh can often be the smartest route
+If both of those are true, a Kitchen Refresh can often be the smartest route

-Which Kitchen Is Right For You?
+Which Option Is Right For You?